-sys_alloc, literal_alloc and temp_alloc are always enabled and cannot be disabled. exec_alloc is only available if it is needed and cannot be disabled. mseg_alloc is always enabled if it is available and an allocator that uses it is enabled.
+sys_alloc, literal_alloc and temp_alloc are always enabled and cannot be disabled. mseg_alloc is always enabled if it is available and an allocator that uses it is enabled.
 All other allocators can be enabled or disabled.
 By default all allocators are enabled.
 When an allocator is disabled, sys_alloc is used instead of the disabled allocator.